“Adopting the right attitude can convert a negative stress into a positive one.” Hans Selye –

 As schools and colleges seem to love using standardized tests, more and more students are feeling the stress.
 The surge of under 18s being prescribed medication for anxiety is unfortunately on the increase!
 This stress does not stop at college school… independent language learners can stress about not speaking as fluently as they want to OR may even have to take tests to prove a level of language efficiency for employees.

-A student’s reaction, to a standardized test or an independent learners reaction to the high-level goals they place upon their self, may induce stress.
+A student’s reaction, to a standardized test or an independent learners reaction to the high-level goals, placed upon their self, may induce stress.
 This could then trigger a response of the autonomic nervous and endocrine systems leading to disrupted sleeping patterns, tiredness, irregular eating habits, increased infections, excessive worry, and the inability to focus.
 This can increase the risk of just giving up on the language by a student or independent learner!

 Three different brain regions are responsible for the way someone processes stress in the form of fear…

-3).
 Finally, the hypothalamus is an area at the base of the brain.
-This sends signals from the prefrontal cortex and amygdala and coordinates the release of hormones.
+It sends signals from the prefrontal cortex and amygdala and coordinates the release of hormones.
 These drive your motor responses to the perceived threats.
 If the stress levels are high the body releases cortisol and, in so doing, it is preparing the body to defend itself from harm.
-This was great in our caveman days when we had a saber tooth tiger to fight off – but a reaction to a test or our own goal setting!
+It was great in our caveman days when we had a saber-tooth tiger to fight off – but a reaction to a test or our goal setting!
 We can’t spear our exam papers.

-In summary, stress can impact negatively upon our performance in tests, and prolonged stress can lead to serious physical and mental illness.
+In summary, stress can impact negatively upon our performance in tests, and prolonged stress can lead to severe physical and mental illness.